mmomtchev/magickwand.js/README.md

 * a `wasi-wasm32` target in addition to the `emscripten-wasm32` target
 * a much slower for async operations but more compatible WASM version that does not require COOP/COEP but uses message passing between web browser threads
 * Regexp support for `%feature` avoiding the need to explicitly list all the async classes
-* Provide memory allocation information to the GC
+* Provide memory allocation information to the GC - currently the GC will consider each `Image` to be a small object without an associated data structure - when this object is freed, all the memory will be freed - but the GC may be much more reluctant to actually do so, because it considers the object to be too small

 `magickwand.js` roadmap:
 * SIMD support for the WASM version